Rapid City, Pierre and Eastern Railroad: Route

-The Rapid City, Pierre and Eastern owns 743 mi of track.
+The Rapid City, Pierre & Eastern owns 743 mi of track.
 The main line runs between Tracy, Minnesota, and Rapid City, South Dakota, with branches north to Colony, in Crook County, Wyoming, and south to Dakota Junction, Nebraska.
 Much of the main line from Tracy to Rapid City is paralleled by U.S. Route 14.
 The route travels the length of the state from the eastern border with Minnesota, to the western border with Wyoming, crossing the Missouri river at Pierre.